 Using a tax-deferred 401(k) does not mean you never pay taxes, however.
-Participants pay Uncle Sam when they withdraw their earnings and contributions.
+Participants pay taxes when they withdraw their earnings and contributions.

-As a retiree, your income often drops, putting you into a lower tax bracket than you had as an employee.
-Money you take from a tax-deferred 401(k) during retirement years therefore, gets taxed at a rate lower than what you pay while fully employed.
+Taxable income often drops in retirement, potentially putting you into a lower tax bracket than you had as an employee.
+Money you take from a tax-deferred 401(k) during retirement years therefore, can get taxed at a rate lower than what you pay while fully employed.

-Unlike a tax-deferred 401(k), contributions to a Roth 401(k) have no effect on your taxable income when they are subtracted from your paycheck.
-That’s because the funds are removed after taxes, not before.
-This means you are effectively paying taxes as you contribute, so you won’t have to pay taxes on the funds when you withdraw.
+Unlike a tax-deferred 401(k), contributions to a Roth 401(k) do not reduce your taxable income now when they are subtracted from your paycheck.
+Contributions to a Roth 401(k) are after-tax contributions.
+You are paying taxes as you contribute, so you won’t have to pay taxes on the funds or their earnings when you withdraw the money.

 Tax benefits for saving

-Based on your income and filing status, your contributions to a qualified 401(k) may lower your tax bill more through the saver's credit, or retirement savings contributions credit.
-"The income ceiling amounts are set low as an enticement for lesser-income taxpayers to put money aside for retirement," says Floor.
+Based on your income and filing status, your contributions to a qualified 401(k) may lower your tax bill even more through the Saver's Credit, formally called the Retirement Savings Contributions Credit.